CSCfi/rems/docs/bots.md

 event, such as a periodically ran process.
 The bot is supplied an application and it returns appropriate command description, if applicable.
 Responsibility of the command execution is left to the caller.
-A scheduler is implemented in REMS, enabled by config option `:expiration` to periodically call the Expirer bot.
+A scheduler is implemented in REMS, enabled by config option `:application-expiration` to periodically call the Expirer bot.
+Expirer Bot observes applications' last activity and decides if application should be deleted or notification emails sent.
+If the activity timestamp is updated, users may potentially receive new notification email in the future.

 Depending on the application state and config, the Expirer bot can return one of two commands: